-- 1. An applicant must attain the minimum rating of 1 for each key competency. - 2.
-Each of the Canadian environment competencies must also be achieved at a minimum category greater than level 1 in order to satisfy the Canadian environment competency requirement. - 3 .
-An applicant must attain the minimum defined average level of competence in all competency categories.
+- 1. A candidate must attain the minimum rating of 1 for each key competency. - Each of the Canadian environment competencies must also be achieved at a minimum category greater than level 1 in order to satisfy the Canadian environment competency requirement. - A candidate must attain the minimum defined average level of competence in all competency categories.

-This means that if an applicant has achieved the required average for each competency category-but has not achieved the minimum rating required per competency-the applicant may not be recommended for licensure.
+This means if a candidate has achieved the required average for each competency category, but has not achieved the minimum rating required per competency, the candidate may not be recommended for licensure.

-Refer to Appendix C for the minimum required average rating level per category and Appendix D for minimum rating level Canadian environment competencies.
+Refer to $\underline{Appendix C}$ for the minimum required average rating level per category and $\underline{Appendix D}$ for minimum rating level for Canadian environment competencies.

-APPENDIX-CBA INFORMATION, DEFINITIONS, RATING TABLE A-COMPETENCIES
+APPENDIX-CBA INFORMATION, DEFINITIONS, RATING TABLE

+A-COMPETENCIES

-CATEGORY 1-TECHNICAL COMPETENCE INDICATORS 1.1 Demonstrate your knowledge and awareness of Canadian regulations, codes and standards.
+CATEGORY 1-TECHNICAL COMPETENCE INDICATORS 1.1 Demonstrate your knowledge and awareness of the regulations, codes and standards used in Canada or the international standard equivalence.
 This includes local engineering procedures and practices as applicable.
-Identify and comply with legal and regulatory requirements for project activities Incorporate knowledge of codes and regulations in design materials Prepare reports assessing project compliance with Canadian codes, standards and regulations Recognize the need to design for code compliance while achieving constructability Identify Canadian, provincial/territorial, regional, indigenous codes, standards and/or practice guidelines that are applicable to your example.
-Briefly discuss how the Canadian codes, standards and/or guidelines would be applied in your example if it had taken place in Canada Incorporate knowledge of Canadian, provincial, regional, indigenous codes, standards, regulations and/or practice guidelines in design materials Recognize the importance of respecting the regional traditions and indigenous regulations towards a project 1.2 Demonstrate knowledge of materials, or operations as appropriate, project and design constraints, designed to best fit the purpose or service intended and address interdisciplinary impacts.
-Demonstrate knowledge of materials, operations, project and design constraints, e.g. cost, design, materials, labour, time, budget, production Demonstrate understanding of, and coordination with, other engineering and professional disciplines 1.3 Analyze technical risks and offer solutions to mitigate the risks.
-Demonstrate familiarity with system protection and/or damage/ hazard mitigation objectives, philosophies, practices, procedures and functions Identify risk areas including causes of risks and their impacts Develop risk management/mitigation plans Demonstrate an understanding of the difference between technical risk and public safety issues 1.4 Apply engineering knowledge to design solutions.
+Identify and comply with legal and regulatory requirements for project activities Incorporate knowledge of codes and regulations in design materials Prepare reports assessing project compliance with regulations, codes and standards used in Canada or the international standard equivalence Recognize the need to design for code compliance while achieving constructability Identify provincial/territorial, regional, indigenous codes, standards and/or practice guidelines that are applicable to your example.
+Briefly discuss how the codes, standards and/or guidelines would be applied in your example if it had taken place in Canada Incorporate knowledge of provincial, regional, indigenous codes, standards, regulations and/or practice guidelines in design materials Recognize the importance of respecting the regional traditions and indigenous regulations towards a project 1.2 Demonstrate knowledge of materials, or operations as appropriate, project and design constraints, designed to best fit the purpose or service intended and address interdisciplinary impacts.
+1. Demonstrate knowledge of materials, operations, project and design constraints, e.g. cost, design, materials, labour, time, budget, production 2.
+Demonstrate understanding of, and coordination with, other engineering and professional disciplines 1.3 Analyze technical risks and offer solutions to mitigate the risks.
+1. Demonstrate familiarity with system protection and/or damage/hazard mitigation objectives, philosophies, practices, procedures and functions 2.
+Identify risk areas including causes of risks and their impacts 3.
+Develop risk management/mitigation plans 4.
+Demonstrate an understanding of the difference between technical risk and public safety issues 1.4 Apply engineering knowledge to design solutions.
 Prepare technical specifications Demonstrate use of theory and calculations to arrive at solutions Demonstrate the development of a unique design solution which could not be accomplished with a standard design solution 1.5 Be able to understand solution techniques and independently verify the results.
 Demonstrate an understanding of the engineering principles used in the application of computer design programs and show/describe how the results were verified as correct Participate in an independent review and verification of solution techniques or analysis methods